- 2023-2024 USYS Great Lakes Conference Team Information

 Q: How do we get referees for our game?

-A: For all one-off and club hosted games, teams must contact their state referee assignor.
-The referee assignors contact list is in the “Referee Information” drop down on the Great Lakes Conference homepage
+A: For all one-off and club-hosted games, teams must contact their state referee assignor.
+The Referee Assignors Contact List is located in the referee information section of your conference homepage.

 Q: How much do we pay referees?